Ghostoraner/IP-Search-tool/README.md

 - Queries IP information like city, region, country, ISP, continent, latitude, and longitude
 - Detects if the IP is using VPN, Proxy, TOR, or hosting services
-- Displays country flag emoji
 - Uses rich library for beautiful terminal output
-- Automatically opens a Telegram channel link on start

 ---

 ## Installation